 As with car accidents, victims of truck accidents are frequently entitled to additional benefits from the TAC, but they are often unaware of them or lack the information necessary to pursue those additional benefits.
 This is when a skilled truck accident lawyer can help.

 If the truck driver or another party was at fault for the collision, the injured victim may be able to file a common law claim in addition to recovering the no-fault benefits from the TAC.
 An investigation into the accident may uncover several types of evidence that indicate fault on the part of the truck driver, the trucking company, or another responsible party.

 One type of evidence frequently used in a truck accident claim comes from the tachograph found on many heavy vehicles.

 Information from the device may be very valuable in establishing that the trucker did something careless to cause the accident.

-No fault benefits typically available from the TAC for a Victorian truck accident include:
+The no-fault benefits available from the TAC for a Victorian motor vehicle accident may include the following:

 The seriousness of the injuries, as well as the victim’s age and income, could affect the amount of money available in a common law claim.

 We guarantee 100% privacy.